Efficient Computation of High-Dimensional Penalized Generalized Linear Mixed Models by Latent Factor Modeling of the Random Effects: Introduction

-Despite the importance of properly specifying the set of fixed and random effects in such models, it is often unknown \textit{a priori} which variables should be specified as fixed or random in the model, particularly in high dimensional settings in which the feature space is generally assumed to be sparse.
-As a solution to this problem, \cite{rashid2020} used a Monte Carlo Expectation Conditional Minimization (MCECM) algorithm to perform variable selection in high dimensional GLMMs.
-Their method has since been incorporated into the \textbf{glmmPen} R package \citep{glmmPen_pkg}.
-In this \textbf{glmmPen} framework, performing simultaneous variable selection on fixed and random effects in GLMMs with input dimensions of 50 or so predictors is feasible.
-Although this \textbf{glmmPen} framework extends the feasible dimensionality of performing variable selection within GLMMs relative to existing methods, new methodology is needed to alleviate the computational burden as the dimension increases even further and allow scalability to hundreds or thousands of predictors.
+\cite{rashid2020} developed a penalization method that selects both fixed and random effects in larger dimensions not seen in previous approaches.
+The method developed by \cite{rashid2020}, which uses a Monte Carlo Expectation Conditional Minimization (MCECM) algorithm, was applied to simulations and a case study comprised of 50 covariates and has since been incorporated into the \textbf{glmmPen} R package \citep{glmmPen_pkg}.
+Although this \textbf{glmmPen} framework extends the feasible dimensionality of performing variable selection within GLMMs relative to existing methods, new methodology is needed to alleviate the computational burden as the dimension increases even further.

 We present a novel reformulation of the GLMM, which we call \textbf{glmmPen\_FA}, using a factor model decomposition of the random effects.
 This factor model is used as a dimension reduction tool to represent a large number of latent random effects as a function of a smaller set of latent factors.
 By reducing the latent space of the random effects, this new model formulation enables us to extend the feasible dimensionality of performing variable selection in GLMMs to hundreds of predictors.
-We estimate model parameters and perform simultaneous selection of fixed and random effects using a Monte Carlo Expectation Conditional Minimization (MCECM) algorithm.
+We estimate model parameters and perform simultaneous selection of fixed and random effects using an MCECM algorithm.
 We show through simulations that through this factor model decomposition, our method can fit high dimensional penalized GLMMs (pGLMMs) faster than comparable methods and more easily scale to larger dimensions not previously seen in existing approaches.

+We illustrate the utility of our method by applying our method to a case study that we present in Section 4.
+The case study data combines gene expression data from pancreatic ductal adenocardinoma patients across five separate studies.
+We aim to select important features that predict the pancreatic cancer subtypes basal or classical \citep{moffitt2015} (i.e. identify non-zero fixed effects) as well as identify features that have varied effects across the groups (i.e. identify non-zero random effects).
+Due to the large number of features that we consider, it is difficult to have \textit{a priori} knowledge of which features have non-zero fixed or random effects.
+Therefore, we will use our method to fit a penalized logistic mixed effects model to select important fixed and random effects.